Amar (2017 film)

 Amar: With You Until the End of the World (Amar) is a 2017 Spanish romantic drama film directed by Esteban Crespo.
 It stars María Pedraza and Pol Monen alongside Natalia Tena.

 Plot

 Laura and Carlos love each other as if every day is their last.
 Driven by the desire to control her own life and break free from her mother's control, Laura dreams of getting pregnant.
-Both search for their place in this world, but one year later and a little more mature, their deep passion is just a memory.
+Both search for their place in the world, but one year later and a little more mature, their deep passion is just a memory.

 Cast

 Production

 Amar: With You Until the End of the World is Esteban Crespo's debut as a feature film director.
 It is based on the short film Amar, also directed by Crespo and starring Aida Folch and Alberto Ferreiro.
 The screenplay was penned by Crespo together with Mario Fernández Alonso.
 Stefan Schmitz and María Zamora were credited as producers.
 The film is a Avalon PC, Filmeu and Amar la Película AIE production, with the participation and support of TVE, ICAA, ICO, Filmin and Generalitat Valenciana.